 “expenditure” means the expenditure of the Protection Board in carrying out the duties and exercising the powers conferred upon it by this and any other Act.

-(2) Without other authorization than the provisions of this Act, the Authority shall in each year make to the Protection Fund, for the purpose of assisting in meeting expenditure in respect of the control of, and the prohibition and regulation of the introduction of, declared plants and declared animals, and the general expenses of the Protection Board, a contribution of $6 000.
+(2) Without other authorisation than the provisions of this Act, the Authority shall in each year make to the Protection Fund, for the purpose of assisting in meeting expenditure in respect of the control of, and the prohibition and regulation of the introduction of, declared plants and declared animals, and the general expenses of the Protection Board, a contribution of $6 000.

 [(3) repealed]